Madhuresh2011/Telco-Customer-Churn-Analysis-Project-Using-Python/README.md

 card users.
 - Contract Types: 42% churn for month-to-month contracts, 11% for yearly contracts, 3% for two-year contracts.
-- Tenure: 50% churn in the first year, dropping to 15% after three year
+- Tenure: 50% churn in the first year, dropping to 15% after three year.